 It’s time to learn the ropes.
-Here are TWO rope exercises you must MASTER:
+Here are two rope exercises you must master:

 Directions: Hold the ends of the rope at arm’s length in front of your hips with your hands shoulder-width apart.
 Brace your core and begin alternately raising and lowering each arm explosively.
 Keep alternating arms for 1 to 20 minutes.

 Directions: Keep both feet flat on the floor as you move the ends in an arc above your head, lifting them to your left and slamming them down hard to your right.
 Repeat in the opposite direction.
 Continue alternating for 1 to 20 minutes.

-TRAINING RULE 1: Move in many directions
+Training Rule #1: Move in many directions

 Don’t just wave the ropes up and down.
 “Try different motions to work different muscles and skills,” says Brookfield.
 Going from side to side,

 for example, places more emphasis on your hips and core, building total body stability.

 Moving the ropes in circles improves shoulder mobility and range of motion, boosting athleticism and reducing your risk of injury.
 Switching among different motions in your training sessions will help you sculpt functional, real-world strength.

-TRAINING RULE 2: Use ropes for everything
+Training Rule #2: Use ropes for everything

 Lots of guys use battle ropes as a finisher or as one exercise in a larger circuit.
 “But ropes also make for a great workout in and of themselves,” Brookfield says.
 You might do each exercise on this page for 10 minutes, for example, or do waves alone for a full 20 minutes.

-TRAINING RULE 3: Adjust the resistance
+Training Rule #3: Adjust the resistance